stgordillo/google_data_analytics_case_study/README.md

 ## Changelog & Cleaning

 I utilized Microsoft Excel and SQL for data cleaning in this project.
-I checked all of the datasets for basic issues: blank spaces, duplicates, and inconsistencies.
+I checked all of the datasets for basic issues: blank spaces, any duplicates, spacing issue, errors and dead columns.
 The following is the Excel specific cleaning done:

 * **All Sheets**
 Checked for blanks on all sheets